fwcd/worldwideweb-cocoa/README.md

 </div>

 > [!IMPORTANT]
-> This project is still in its early stages and, while it compiles, is still largely non-functional.
+> This project is in its early stages and, while it does compile and even render simple web pages, is still largely non-functional.
 Anyone interested is highly encouraged to explore the codebase and hack on it though.

 ## Building and Running